jaredmarcus/Ebay-Python-Scraper/README.md

    pip install requirements.txt
    ```
 3. Make Sure Repository Folder is placed on desktop or else the function won't run correctly (you'll have to edit some functions)
+4. Also create a folder inside the project folder titled "pictures".